chfc-cmi/cmr-seg-tl/README.md

 This will create the two files `confidence_by_patient.tsv` and `image_list_filtered_score.tsv` which are also included in the zenodo archive.

+An excellent point was raised by an anonymous reviewer (paraphrased):

+> There might be systematic differences between the confidence sets (e.g. underrepresentation of extrem EF values in the high confidence sets).
+> Minimally, the statistics of the volume and EF results for the sub-cohorts should be reported.

+The sub-cohorts are further analyzed for any systematic differences in [confidence_set_info.ipynb](./code/kaggle/confidence_set_info.ipynb).

 ### Training own U-Nets on these labels - hyperparameter search

 Different U-Nets were trained using the `fastai` framework and a range of parameters with regard to: